truefoundry/truefoundry-docs/deployment/job/docker.md

-# Deploy Job from Custom Dockerfile
+# Deploy a Job using Dockerfile

 We can also customize our image for the job using `Dockerfile` as building instructions.